R3d5tar/CogworkMtgTracker/README.md

 # CogworkMtgTracker
 A web-based tracking tool for (multiplayer) Magic: The Gathering games-states, like players and lifetotals.
 Primary function keeping track of life totals for multiple players, but concept should support tracking various game related states.

+## Requirements are:
+- core functionality should work without a internet connection.
+- easy to use on a range of devices like a smartphone, tablet, laptop and desktop (smart-tv in the future would be nice)
+- limited rule enforcement (user is in control, but the tracker should make it easy to track common action and states)
+- all actions are logged in a way that they are readable

+##nique selling point:Command-line interactions
+The idea is that it is possible to type all game state changes in a kinda commandline / natural language.
+For example writing the following should do what it reads:
++ start new game
++ Adam gains 10 life
++ Bernard joins game
++ Cindy joins game with The Mimeoplasm as Commander
++ Doran, the Siegetower deals 5 damage to Eddy
++ Francis gets 1 poison
++ play Hixos, Prison Warden [commander replay counter is increased]
++ set Ingrids life to 35
++ Julia loses 10 life